gruntjs/grunt-contrib-qunit/docs/qunit-options.md

 Type: `boolean`
 Default: `false`

 Print resource is missing or load timed out messages.
+Use `--verbose` for more details (error code and description).

 # Command line options